-- A. The Commission shall implement and administer the Program in accordance with the findings and purposes of this Act. - B. Following the first election after the effective date of this Act and by an affirmative vote of at least five (5) of its members, the Commission may: - 1.
-Reasonably adjust any of the following if the Commission determines that the adjustment furthers the findings and purposes of this Act: - a.
-The number or value of Democracy Dollars distributed to each eligible resident. - b.
-The total number of qualifying contributions that candidates for each covered office must receive for certification in the Program under Section 3.15.080. - c.
+- A. The Commission shall implement and administer the Program in accordance with the findings and purposes of this Act. - B. Following the first election after the effective date of this Act and by an affirmative vote of at least five (5) of its members, the Commission may: - Reasonably adjust any of the following if the Commission determines that the adjustment furthers the findings and purposes of this Act: - a.
+The number or value of Democracy Dollars distributed to each eligible - The total number of qualifying contributions that candidates for each covered office must receive for certification in the Program under Section 3.15.080. - c.
 The qualifying period. - d.
 Other conditions of participation the Program, including contribution limits under Sections 3.12.050(B) and 3.12.060(B) of the Oakland Municipal Code, expenditure limits under Section 3.15.140(A), limits on use of personal funds under Section 3.15.150, limits on use of campaign funds under Section 3.15.160, and the number of public debates or forums in which candidates must participate under Section 3.15.080(A)(3). - e.
-Other Eligibility requirements as dictated by Section 3.15.080(B)(7)(a). - C. In addition to all other functions and duties of the Commission prescribed by this Act, the Commission shall: - 1.
+Other Eligibility requirements as dictated by Section 3.15.080. - C. In addition to all other functions and duties of the Commission prescribed by this Act, the Commission shall: - 1.
 Adopt rules, regulations, and procedures to carry out this Act. - 2.
 Develop all forms and documents necessary to administer the Program. - 3.
 Design a Democracy Dollar that includes all of the following elements: - a.
 The covered election for which the Commission issues the Dollar. - b.
-A serial number and barcode. - c.
+A serial number and barcode.

+- c.
 The amount of monetary proceeds that the Democracy Dollar represents. - d.
-The full name of the eligible resident who may assign the Democracy Dollar. - e.
-A place to write the zipcode of the eligible resident who may assign the Democracy Dollar.
+The full name of the eligible resident who may assign the Democracy Dollar - e.
+A place to write the zip_code of the eligible resident who may assign the Democracy Dollar. - f.

-- f.
 A place to write the date on which the eligible resident assigns the Democracy Dollar. - g.
-A place to write the name of the candidate to whom the eligible resident assigns the Democracy Dollar. - h.
-A statement, in plain language, that informs each eligible resident of all of the following: - i.
-The eligible resident may not revoke an assignment of the Democracy Dollar. - ii.
+A place to write the name of the candidate to whom the eligible resident assigns the Democracy Dollar. - A statement, in plain language, that informs each eligible resident of all of the following: - The eligible resident may not revoke an assignment of the Democracy Dollar. - ii.
 The eligible resident may not transfer the Democracy Dollar. - iii.
 The Democracy Dollar has no monetary value. - iv.
-The eligible resident may assign the Democracy Dollar only as provided under Section 3.15.110. - i.
-A statement that affirms the eligible resident assigns the Democracy Dollars voluntarily, free from duress, and not in exchange for any consideration. - j.
-A signature line. - k.
-Any additional information that the Commission determines is necessary to distribute the Democracy Dollars. - 4.
+The eligible resident may assign the Democracy Dollar only as provided under Section 3.15.110. - A statement that affirms the eligible resident assigns the Democracy Dollars voluntarily, free from duress, and not in exchange for any consideration. - A signature line. - Any additional information that the Commission determines is necessary to distribute implement the Democracy Dollars Program. - 4.
 Educate and inform candidates and the public about the Program as follows: - a.
 Publish informational materials about the Program written in plain language, including guides, manuals, instructions, and brochures, for candidates and the public. - b.
 Make all informational materials about the Program available in all of the following formats: - i.
 On the Commission's website. - ii.
 In paper form. - iii.
 Translated into any and all languages in which ballots are required to be provided in Alameda County pursuant to Section 203 of the federal Voting Rights Act of 1965 (52 U.S.C.
 Sec.
-10503) and those languages spoken by 2,000 or more Oakland residents who speak English "less than very well" as determined by the United States Bureau of the Census. - c.
-Publish a timeline of important dates in the Program. - d.
-Develop and conduct trainings about the Program for candidates and treasurers. - e.
-Develop an outreach plan before each election cycle, in collaboration with community-based organizations and the Department of Race and Equity, that describes how the Commission will inform all City residents about the Program and includes all of the following:
+10503) and those languages spoken by 2,000 or more Oakland residents who speak English "less than very well" as determined by the United States Bureau of the Census.